RVenemy/RetailIQ/README.md

   - `POST /api/customers` – create a new customer.
   - `GET /api/products` – list inventory items.
   - `POST /api/forecast` – start a sales forecasting job (this enqueues a Celery task).
 - **Async Tasks:** Actions that require heavy computation (e.g. generating reports or forecasts) are handled in the background.
 When you hit an endpoint that triggers a task, the API immediately returns a job ID while Celery workers process the task asynchronously.
-Celery is designed for this purpose【6†L39-L41】.
+Celery is designed for this purpose.
 - **Database:** Inspect the Postgres (or other) database to see tables.
-SQLAlchemy models (in `app/models/`) define the schema【26†L116-L119】.
+SQLAlchemy models (in `app/models/`) define the schema.
 To update the schema, edit models and create a new Alembic migration.
-The `migrations/` folder contains versioned migration scripts; apply them with `flask db upgrade` (handled automatically on startup【8†L61-L64】).
+The `migrations/` folder contains versioned migration scripts; apply them with `flask db upgrade` (handled automatically on startup).

 ## Development

 - **Virtual Environment:** Create a Python venv (outside the repo directory) and run `pip install -r requirements.txt`.
 - **Running Locally:** You can also run the Flask app locally (without Docker) by setting `FLASK_APP=app` and `FLASK_ENV=development` in `.env`, then using `flask run`.
 - **Blueprints:** The code uses Flask Blueprints to organize features.
 For example, each subfolder under `app/` (like `analytics/`, `auth/`, `customers/`) is a separate blueprint.
 - **Database Migrations:** Use `flask db migrate` and `flask db upgrade` to manage schema changes.
-Alembic (via Flask-Migrate) handles applying these changes【8†L61-L64】.
+Alembic (via Flask-Migrate) handles applying these changes.
 - **Ignored Files:** Do not commit the local virtual environment or caches.
-For example, `.venv/` and `.pytest_cache/` are listed in `.gitignore` as recommended【49†L99-L106】.
+For example, `.venv/` and `.pytest_cache/` are listed in `.gitignore` as recommended.

 ## Testing